What Does Exodus 28:36-43 Mean?

 Exodus 28:35

-Describes the sound of bells on the robe, ensuring the priest’s survival when entering the Holy Place.
+Prepares for the bells on the robe, ensuring the priest’s movement is heard, emphasizing reverence and safety in the Holy Place.

 Connections Across Scripture